 About the farm

 Passionate about ecological agriculture, we believe that local organic veggies are the first step towards a remarkable food experience, a vibrant community and a healthier planet.
 After years of working on organic farms, we started Our Little Farm in 2011.
 As a young family farm, we grow 35 different types of certified organic vegetables in Lochaber-partie-ouest (Qc).
-We offer CSA boxes and also sell at farmers’ markets.
+We offer CSA boxes and also sell our veggies during the season at our farm kiosk.
 We love food, sharing our favorite plant-based recipes, giving back to the community, and contributing to building a better food system.
 Our Little Farm has received several distinctions, including the Prix de la relève agricole 2018, a prize recognizing the work and excellence of young farmers in Quebec.

-Our team consists of a permanent team of two farmers which is joined by a seasonal team of 5 keen young people interested in sustainable agriculture during the growing season each year.
+Our team consists of a permanent team of two farmers which is joined by a small seasonal team of keen local young people interested in sustainable agriculture during the growing season each year.
 Here’s more info about our permanent team.

 Jim Thompson, family farmer